ng-Classic/ng-classic/aio/content/guide/devtools.md

 # DevTools Overview

-Angular DevTools is a browser extension that provides debugging and profiling capabilities for Angular applications.
+Angular ClassicDevTools is a browser extension that provides debugging and profiling capabilities for Angular Classicapplications.
-Angular DevTools supports Angular v12 and later when compiled with the [optimization configuration option](guide/workspace-config#optimization-configuration) disabled (<code>{optimization:false}</code>).
+Angular ClassicDevTools supports Angular Classicv12 and later when compiled with the [optimization configuration option](guide/workspace-config#optimization-configuration) disabled (<code>{optimization:false}</code>).

 <div class="video-container">